ericf/express-handlebars/README.md

 #### `handlebars=require('handlebars')`
 The Handlebars module/implementation.
-This allows for the `ExpressHandlebars` instance to use a different Handlebars module/implementation than that provided by the Handlebars npm module.
+This allows for the `ExpressHandlebars` instance to use a different Handlebars module/implementation than that provided by the Handlebars npm package.

 #### `helpers`
 An object which holds the helper functions used when rendering templates with